What is the BE Portfolio Entry?

 What takes place in the interview?

-The interview will be a 30-minute conversation with UNSW Built Environment staff from your chosen degree.
+The interview will be a 30-minute conversation with UNSW School of Built Environment staff from your chosen degree.
 All interviews in 2020 will take place via video call.

 In the interview, you should demonstrate your understanding of and interest in this field of study.
 This is your chance to tell us about your strengths, and how you are suited to studying in the degree you have chosen.

-- Make sure you have selected at least one of the eligible UNSW Built Environment degrees as a UAC preference.
+- Make sure you have selected at least one of the eligible UNSW School of Built Environment degrees as a UAC preference.
 Refer to ‘eligibility’ for more information.

 - Make sure you read the information on ‘crafting your portfolio’ and watch the video for top tips on portfolio development.

 - Prepare your Portfolio for submission.
 You can only submit your Portfolio once, so please ensure you are submitting your final entry.

 - Draft your personal statements for the degree you would like your portfolio considered for.

 - Submit your portfolio through our portfolio submission portal – see ‘how to submit your portfolio’ for more information.